knpuniversity/symfony-best-practices/knpu/annotations.rst

     </ul>
     {% endblock %}

-I'll refresh to prove I'm not lying about all of this.
+I'm refreshing to prove the I'm not lying.

 Page 2 and the ParamConverter
 -----------------------------

 Let's see how fast we can create a page to show *one* Post.
-I'll add a ``showAction`` and an annotation route with a ``/posts/{id}`` path::
+I'm adding a ``showAction`` and an annotation route with a ``/posts/{id}`` path::

     // src/AppBundle/Controller/PostController.php